wicked-rainman/DAPL/docs/README.md

 (see open issues) although Standalone utilities gdns grdns reference these other ports.

 9. Create any user programs in $HOME/DAPL/progs.
 To compile each program, use the command:
-`clang -Ofast prog.c ../lib/libdapl.a -o progname` for files conaining single line "CSV" type records, or `clang -Ofast prog.c ../lib/libeml.a -o progname` to utilise the E-mail conversion handler
+`gcc -Ofast prog.c ../lib/libdapl.a -o progname` for files conaining single line "CSV" type records, or `gcc -Ofast prog.c ../lib/libeml.a -o progname` to utilise the E-mail conversion handler

 10. On a client, any additional reference files you make should reside in $HOME/DAPL/Reference.